Distributionally Robust Reinforcement Learning with Human Feedback: Experiments

-\Cref{tab:rb-uf-summary} shows the performance of the reward models on the RewardBench \parencite{lambert2024rewardbench} benchmark.
-We see that as $\rho$ increases the performance of \textbf{\dr RM} improves, with $\rho=0.4$ being the optimal choice.
-For larger $\rho$ the performance slightly drops.
-This is expected since now we require the training methods to be robust to a very large class of distribution shifts.
+First we evaluate the performance of robust reward estimation. \Cref{tab:rb-uf-summary} shows the performance of the reward models on the RewardBench \citep{lambert2024rewardbench} benchmark.
+In the tables we denote \textbf{\btbase} -- a reward model trained in the standard way (Bradley–Terry loss), and \textbf{\dr RM} -- the distributionally robust version, based on \Cref{alg:dist-RLHF-reward}.
+We see that as $\rho$ increases the performance of \textbf{\dr RM} improves up to a certain point, with $\rho=0.2$ being the optimal choice.
+For larger $\rho$ the performance drops, since we require the training methods to be robust to a very large class of distribution shifts.
+We choose TV distance as our distance function.
+All reward models were trained on a 400K item subset of the Unified-Feedback dataset \citep{jiang2024unifiedfeedback}, following the same pipeline as \citet{YDLZ+24}.

 In addition to the overall improvement, we can see that the performance increased significantly in some tasks, such as Reasoning.
 Therefore, we focus on the Reasoning task, and present more detailed results on these subsets in table \Cref{tab:rb-uf-reasoning}.
 These results show the method improves performance significantly for certain subsets.
 We observe an increase in performance for columns $1$ ($+23.4\%$), $2$ ($+3.1\%$), $5$ ($+2.4\%$), and $6$ ($+5.5\%$) in the reasoning task.